-To help you understand the many terms you will come across when considering equity release, we've put together the following glossary:
+To help you understand the terms you will come across when considering equity release, we've put together a helpful glossary:

 The amount of interest that has accumulated on a plan over time.